guillecarrillo/proteoparc/documentation/tutorial.md

 -   `--remove-duplicates` \| `--no-remove-duplicates`.
 Specify if the duplicate records are removed during the post-processing module.
 By default, the duplicates will be removed even if `--remove-duplicates` is not specified.
 This option is designed to simplify the database and reduce computational cost during protein identification.

 -   `--remove-isoform-word` \| `--no-remove-isoform-word`.
 Specify if the 'isoform' word is removed from the multi-fasta headers during the post-processing module.
 By default, the word 'isoform' will be removed even if `--remove-duplicates` is not specified.
-This option is designed because of an observed output interference in some protein identification software.
+This option was designed because of an observed output interference in some protein identification software.

 Remember, you can check easily all the pipeline options by typing `python3 proteoparc.py -h`